oomphinc/colorcube/README.md

 1. To compile SASS or make SCSS edits, use a local command from the project root: `$ sass --watch assets/scss:assets/css`

 Need SASS?
 Download the latest build from [the SASS Lang page](https://sass-lang.com/install).
 We prefer Brew, if it matters, and version 3.7.4 minimum.

+## Offline mode
+This project uses [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) (Progressive Web App) features to provide an app-like experience and to function when your device is offline.

+If you are contributing to the project, you'll need to understand how to bypass this cache to see your changes and test your work with and without a network connection to ensure offline mode continues to provide a good experience.

+1. Be sure to *update the static cache version* `staticCacheName` in the service worker file (`sw.js`) to force client-side cache invalidation
+1. Add new files to the `assets` array where it makes sense so they are available offline to return visitors

 ## Contributing
 1. Take a look at our [issues list](https://github.com/oomphinc/colorcube/issues) or create an issue and describe your idea.